4dn-dcic/foursight/docs/development_tips.md

 # Development Tips #

 This documentation is meant to help you get up and running writing checks for Foursight.
 It includes some useful tips and functions outside of the scope of the strictly necessary stuff contained in the [getting started](./getting_started.md) and [checks](./checks.md) documentation.
-First, we will go over the timeline of writing a new check module containing new checks and adding a new check group.
+First, we will go over the timeline of writing a new check module containing new checks and scheduling it.

-## Overall process for adding, testing, and scheduling a brand new check group
+## Overall process for adding, testing, and scheduling a brand new check
-1. Create your new check module file in the `chalicelib` directory.
+1. Create your new check module file in the `chalicelib/checks` directory.
 2. Write your checks within that file.
-3. Add the check module to CHECK_MODULES within chalicelib/check_groups.py.
+3. Add your check to `check_setup.json`.
-4. Add a new check group to CHECK_GROUPS within chalicelib/check_groups.py.
-5. Do some testing of your new check group.
+4. Do some testing of your new check.
-6. Schedule your new check group in app.py.
-7. Deploy to Foursight `dev` and test it live.
+5. Deploy to Foursight `dev` and test it live.
 [See here](./deployment.md).

 ## Testing tips

 ### Manual testing of your check
-Let's assume that you've already finished steps 1 through 4 in the list above (these are pretty much covered in the getting started and checks documentation).
-For step 5, it is recommended that you go into a local Python interpreter and run your check directly to ensure that it provides the output you want.
+Let's assume that you've already finished steps 1 through 3 in the list above (these are pretty much covered in the getting started and checks documentation).
+For step 4, it is recommended that you go into a local Python interpreter and run your check directly to ensure that it provides the output you want.
 Below is some code run from the root directory of this project that will outline manual testing of the `items_created_in_the_past_day` check contained within the `wrangler_checks` check module.
 The code below is run from the Python interpreter.

 ```
 >>> import app